NDA-Software/ts-cornucopia/readme.md

 ## Usage

-To simplify this section, each separate function will have its own documentation file (linked on the name) and in here I only list them all with a brief explanation:
+To simplify this section, each separate function will have its own documentation file (linked on the name), and here I only list them all with a brief explanation:

 - [executeOnFolder](docs/helpers/executeOnFolder.md): This function is used to iterate and execute a function with the path of every file of a folder.

 ## How to Contribute

-If you believe you can make an improvement to this package by adding your own functions and fixing any bug you found please refer to these rules before submitting a pull request or opening an issue:
+If you believe you can make an improvement to this package by adding your own functions and fixing any bugs you find, please refer to these rules before submitting a pull request or opening an issue:

 - Fork from the branch dev to start work.
-- All code must conform the the lint patterns configured in .eslintrc.json.
+- All code must conform to the lint patterns configured in .eslintrc.json.
-- Avoid using elses and tons of inner ifs like the plague, please familiarize with early returns/errors to keep to code easier to read.
+- Avoid using elses and tons of inner ifs like the plague; please familiarize yourself with early returns/errors to keep the code easier to read.
-- All functions should be easy to understand by reading their code without the need of a big documentation.
+- All functions should be easy to understand by reading their code without the need for a big documentation.
 - Do not add dependencies to the package.json.
-To keep things always clear and unbloated this project shouldn't have dependencies besides the ones used for development in itself.
+To keep things always clear and unbloated, this project shouldn't have dependencies besides the ones used for development itself.
 - You are free to add your own credits at the start of a new function file if you want to, but all new codes must conform to the same [License](#mit-license) written by the end of this readme.
-- To test the lint conformity you can execute the command:
+- To test the lint conformity, you can execute the command:

 ```
 npm run lint
 ```

 - All functions must have a test file using the pattern:
     - For file: src/path/to/file.ts
-  - Expected Test file: src/tests/path/to/file.test.ts
+    - Expected test file: src/tests/path/to/file.test.ts
 - Add a brief documentation file using the pattern:
     - For file: src/path/to/file.ts
     - Expected Doc file: docs/path/to/file.md
 - Every new method must be added to this readme with a link to its documentation file and a brief description in the [Usage](#usage) section.
-- All tests are expected to have at least the happy path and if any exception is written, a test to trigger it must be also added to the test file.
+- All tests are expected to have at least a happy path, and if any exception is written, a test to trigger it must also be added to the test file.
 - Don't forget to add a link to yourself in the [Credits](#credits) section of this readme.
 - Mostly everything is open to discussion.
-While I do not guarantee a change, I am always open to hearing other's opinions on this package.
+While I do not guarantee a change, I am always open to hearing other people's opinions on this package.
-- It is always possible both due to lack of knowledge or new updates to JS/TS that some of these functions turn redundant or obsolete, please reach out.
+- It is always possible, either due to a lack of knowledge or new updates to JS/TS that some of these functions become redundant or obsolete.
+Please reach out.
 - No harassment of any kind will be tolerated.

 ## Tests